You are using an outdated browser. Please upgrade your browser to improve your experience.

 Before you make any plans to take ill health retirement, it’s a good idea to make sure that you can afford to retire early.
 Bear in mind that your pension pot may need to last longer if you start drawing from it at an earlier point than you’d originally planned.

-You could carry out your own financial health check, working out how much money you’ve got to fund your retirement by adding up the value of your personal and company pensions, as well as any other savings, investments, and so on.
+You could carry out your own financial health check.
+To work out how much money you’ve got to fund your retirement, add up the value of your personal and company pensions, as well as any other savings and investments.
 You could ask a financial adviser to help with this.

-The Pensions and Lifetime Savings Association suggests that an income of around £23,000 a year can provide a moderate standard of living in retirement(www.retirementlivingstandards.org.uk opens in a new tab).
+The Pensions and Lifetime Savings Association suggests that an income of around £31,000 a year can give a moderate standard of living in retirement(www.retirementlivingstandards.org.uk opens in a new tab).

 What if I can’t afford ill health retirement?

-Should you decide that you’re unable to afford medical retirement, there are other options to consider.
-For example, you could talk to your employer about the possibility of flexible or part-time working so you could continue to earn despite your condition.
+If you’re unable to afford medical retirement, there are other options to consider.
+For example, you could talk to your employer about the possibility of flexible or part-time working.
+This could allow you to continue earning despite your condition.

 If you have a disability or health condition, your employer must make ‘reasonable adjustments’ so that you can work comfortably.
-You can make any reasonable request that would make it easier for you to continue working, including changes to your working hours and workplace.
+You can make any reasonable request that would make it easier for you to continue working.
+This includes changes to your working hours and workplace.

 Of course, you may have no option but to retire early if your health condition prevents you from working at all.
 In a situation like this, you may want to think about your finances carefully and start planning for retirement as soon as possible.

 You could look for savings you can make to ease the transition into ill health retirement.
-Equally, you might find that you’re eligible for additional sources of income due to your health condition, such as Employment and Support Allowance (more on this below).
+You might also find that you’re eligible for additional sources of income due to your health condition, such as Employment and Support Allowance.
+(More on this below).

 See our guide to planning for retirement for more helpful tips.